 Communications and Public Engagement – OACAS consolidates key child welfare information and ensures that it is received in the right form at the right time by the right audiences in order to advance key priorities in delivering excellent child welfare in Ontario with the goal of enhancing public confidence.
 OACAS aims to advance Ontario’s child welfare knowledge and help foster the importance of everyone playing a role in the safety and well-being of our children and youth.

-First Nation, Métis and Inuit Services – OACAS works to enhance the lives of Aboriginal children involved in the child welfare system in Ontario.
-This is achieved through identifying and uniting key stakeholders to help inform child welfare policy and legislation that makes sense for Aboriginal children and families.
-This will inform best practice approaches for agencies working with Aboriginal children and families, to ensure greater knowledge, understanding, and awareness of the unique history and culture of Aboriginal children and families.
+First Nation, Métis and Inuit Services – OACAS works to enhance the lives of Indigenous children involved in the child welfare system in Ontario.
+This is achieved through identifying and uniting key stakeholders to help inform child welfare policy and legislation that makes sense for Indigenous children and families.
+This will inform best practice approaches for agencies working with Indigenous children and families, to ensure greater knowledge, understanding, and awareness of the unique history and culture of Indigenous children and families.